 To succeed, an intervention must make an addict aware that he or she has a severe problem and that immediate treatment is the only option that will allow the addict to retain normal relations with the people that he or she is closest to or depends upon.
 A professional, usually a psychologist or other licensed counselor with experience in addiction treatment interventions, must be consulted at the very beginning of the intervention planning process.
 Those closest to the addict should be very open with the intervention professional, so that the professional can plan the exact form in which the message needs to be presented.
 The professional should also be apprised of the relationship of each potential member of the intervention team to the addict.
 This helps the intervention specialist decide each member’s role in the intervention process, and the professional may suggest replacing or omitting possible members of the team for various reasons.

 If you need to stage an intervention for a loved one, we can help you find a professional who has had experience leading successful interventions that have led addicts to seek treatment which brought about an end to their addiction issues.
-Please call our 24-hour help line at (800)660-0896 or please fill out our contact form so that we can help you find a professional to lead your intervention and make sure that it produces the proper results.
+Please call our 24-hour help line at 1-888-439-3435 Who Answers? or please fill out our contact form so that we can help you find a professional to lead your intervention and make sure that it produces the proper results.